Celebrity Summit accidents and incidents

-The 6 survivors (2 of which were pregnant) received first aid and food on the cruise ship, then were disembarked in Curacao.
+The 6 survivors (2 of which were pregnant) received first aid and food on the cruise ship, they were disembarked in Curacao.

 |03 July 2017||Crew / Passenger Injuries and Overboards|

 On July 3, 2017, Maine state’s (USA) emergency services responded to a “mass casualty incident” (abbrev MCI) onboard the cruise ship, en-route from Halifax (NS Canada) to Portland (ME USA).
 After docking in Portland (~9:30 am), the vessel was boarded by several med teams just to find only 4 people with unrelated medical conditions requiring treatments – 2 with heart-related symptoms, 1 with pneumonia, 1 with a broken leg.
-The four passengers were ambulanced to a hospital.
+The four passengers were transported by an ambulance to a hospital.

 |April 2017||Propulsion / Power Loss|

 In March 2017, due to an electrical issue with one of the ship’s propulsion motors, two cruises (roundtrips from San Juan Puerto Rico) were officially canceled.
 These were itineraries March 27 – April 1 (5-day to St Thomas, St Maarten, St Kitts) and the following itinerary April 1-8 (7-day to Barbados, St Lucia, Antigua, St Maarten, St Thomas).